 Review all the requirements for admissions and look closely at your acceptance letter which will give you valuable instructions that you should follow.
 Also review all of the steps that have been put up on our Next Steps after being Admitted page.

-If you are currently on an F-1 Visa at another U.S. school or institution, it is important that you complete a SEVIS record transfer-in form and make sure you let you old school's international office know that you will need your SEVIS record transferred to Texas State.
-Follow the directions on completing a SEVIS transfer by downloading the Transfer-In Form.
+If you are currently on an F-1 Visa at another U.S. school or institution, it is important that you need to request your DSO at your current institution to complete a SEVIS record transfer-in form and make sure you let you old school's international office know that you will need your SEVIS record transferred to Texas State.

 If there is a mistake on your I-20, notify the Texas State International Office or the Admissions department immediately.
 You can e-mail email@example.com or call 512-245-7966.
 If the error is something that will cause problems at your Visa appointment or entry, the office will issue you a corrected I-20, otherwise they may advise you to keep the I-20 and have it corrected at our office upon your arrival.